meanjs/mean/README.md

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.

-The first thing you should do is install the Node.js dependencies.
-The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.
-To learn more about the modules installed visit the npm & Package.json section.
+The boilerplate comes pre-bundled with a `package.json` and `bower.json` files that contain the list of modules you need to start your application.

-To install Node.js dependencies you're going to use npm again.
-In the application folder run this in the command-line:
+To install the dependencies, run this in the application folder from the command-line:

 ```bash
 $ npm install